A Message From Coach Hatchell

 LOCATION: Sylvia Hatchell's basketball camps are held on the campus of the University of North Carolina at Chapel Hill.
 For individual camps only, transportation is available to meet incoming planes at Raleigh-Durham International Airport, the Chapel Hill bus station and the Durham train station.
 Transportation is for campers attending the Elite College Prep, Shooting, Position and Individual camps only!
 Campers must arrive on the day of check in and leave on the day of check out.

 HOUSING AND MEALS: Campers will live and eat at Granville Towers, student housing at UNC.
-Granville Towers is located near Franklin Street and features air-conditioned rooms, private baths and a swimming pool.
+Granville Towers is located near Franklin Street and features air-conditioned rooms and private baths.

 FACILITIES: Woollen Gym, Fetzer Gym, Rams Head Recreational Complex, the Dean E. Smith Center and the newly renovated Carmichael Arena will be used for instruction and competition.
 For individual camps, campers will be transported to and from the gyms by bus.
 Teams must provide their own transportation.